Can't upgrade right now? You can find older versions of ReGraph here.

 Layouts have been improved to be more adaptive.
 Components will arrange themselves more intelligently when adding or removing items from the Chart.

-ReGraph uses adaptive layouts so long as the positions
+ReGraph uses adaptive layouts so long as the positions prop is unset.

-prop options are required.
+No extra layout prop options are required.

 Read more about Adaptive Layouts in the Cambridge Intelligence blog.